AppleGamer22/applegamer22.github.io/content/posts/hugo_cache/index.md

 I tried checking the effect of the following variables on the build time in the CI environment.
 In retrospect, some of these seem to not have as much as a profound effect on the build time, but it's worth checking all possibilities nonetheless

 ### Hugo Versions
 The main thing I wanted to check is performance regressions in the latest version of Hugo that is used in the CI environment in comparison the slightly older version that is shipped in software distributions such as [Nix](https://nixos.org) or [Arch Linux](https://archlinux.org).
 The CI version of Hugo is the latest (`0.121.2` at the time of writing), and is packaged by the Hugo maintainers and shipped through their website.
-On my local set-up I install Hugo with a package manager, but I don't believe it's fundamentally different than the first-party package.
+On my local machine, I usually install Hugo with the platform-appropriate package manager, but I don't believe it's fundamentally different than the first-party package.

 I tested the effects of reverting to an older version of Hugo by manually defining the version in the input variables of the set-up stage.